Pokémon Go: 2016

-Usage of the game in the United States peaked on July 15, 2016; by mid-September it had lost 79 percent of its players in the country.
-Forbes said "the vaguely curious stopped playing and the more committed players ran up against a fairly unsatisfying endgame".
-In October 2016, Niantic released a Halloween-themed event, which saw a surge in revenue up to 133 percent as reported by Sensor Tower, placing the game back to top of the leaderboard of highest grossing apps.
-It was reported that the game earned approximately US$23.3 million between October 25 and 29, up from approximately US$10 million between October 18 and 22.
+Usage of the game in the United States peaked on July 15, 2016; by mid-September, it had lost 79 percent of its players in the country.
+Forbes said, "the vaguely curious stopped playing, and the more committed players ran up against a fairly unsatisfying endgame".
+In October 2016, Niantic released a Halloween-themed event, which saw a surge in revenue up to 133 percent, as reported by Sensor Tower, placing the game back at the top of the leaderboard of highest-grossing apps.
+It was reported that the game earned approximately 23.3 million USD between October 25 and 29, up from approximately 10 million USD between October 18 and 22.
 According to App Annie, Pokémon Go grossed an estimated USD total in 2016.